CEXT-Dan/PyRx/README.txt

-Python wrappers for AutoCAD, BricsCAD, ZWCAD and GStarCAD uses wxPython for the GUI
+Python wrappers for AutoCAD 2022, BricsCADv23, ZWCAD23 and GStarCAD23
+uses wxPython for the GUI

 read READMEHELP.txt for installation help